 Hello everyone!
 Today I’m really excited to be reviewing The Tribulations of August Barton by Jennifer LeBlanc!
 I was chosen to review this book through @readandreviewtours on Instagram and Mrs. LeBlanc was kind enough to send me a free e-copy in exchange for an honest review!
 This book is super short, funny, and worth the read–so let’s do it, shall we?

-Warning: this book has a target New Adult audience and has mature content that may not be for everyone!
+Notice: this book has a New Adult target audience and has mature content.

 August Barton could never have mentally prepared himself for his freshman year of college: not only has his anxiety increased, but his parents are divorcing, his new roommate thinks Augie is the biggest nerd in existence, and his grandma, a retired prostitute named Gertie, has taken to running away from her nursing home.
 Augie just wants to hole up in his dorm room with his Star Wars collectables and textbooks, but Gertie is not about to let that happen.
 What ensues is a crazy ride including naked trespassing, befriending a local biker gang, and maybe-just maybe-with Augie defeating his anxiety and actually getting the girl.

 The first thing I realized about this book was that it’s extremely short—-only 174 pages in total!
 Of course, then I actually read the cover and saw that it was a novella, and all of a sudden it made sense.
 Despite my occasional inability to read covers, I was easily able to breeze through this book in three days and could probably have finished it in two if I wasn’t busy this week.
 Anyway, there are two main things I want to focus on for this review: characters and their relationships.